Shopnopuri artificial amusement park

-Shopnopuri Artificial Amusement Park is an artificial spot for tourists situated in Nawabganj Upazila, Dinajpur of Rangpur Division, Bangladesh.
-There are rides, a artificial & a mini zoo, few rest-house, many garden, lakes, central picnic center and countless shopping areas.
+Shopnopuri Artificial Amusement Park is a spot for tourists situated in Nawabganj Upazila, Dinajpur of Rangpur Division, Bangladesh.
+There are rides, a mini zoo, few rest-houses, many gardens, lakes, central picnic center and countless shopping areas.
 Other tourist locations include Fish World, ‘Rongdhonu’ Art Gallery, and ‘Moha Maya Indrojal’.
-Fish World offers artificial fishes and various wet animals.
-The Animal Kingdom is filled with artificial statues of some animals like flamingos, dinosaurs, Pegasus and many more.
+Fish World offers artificial fishes and various aquatic animals.
+The Animal Kingdom is filled with artificial sculptures of some animals like flamingos, dinosaurs, Pegasus and many more.
 ‘Rongdhonu’ Art Gallery has a variety of sculptures and paintings.
-At ‘Moha Maya Indrojal’, there is magic.
-And there is a variety of animals.
 It is a popular site for picnics.